 fbpx

-In her role as a mental health therapist, Emily takes a trauma-informed empathetic, non-judgmental, and warm approach.
+In her role as a Registered Provisional Psychologist, Emily takes a trauma-informed empathetic, and warm approach.
 Based on a client’s individual support needs, she pulls from elements of the following modalities:

 • Cognitive Behavioral Therapy (CBT)